 3.3.2.
-Collect data required for assessment of MBAS needs
+Collect data required for assessment of MBAS solutions

-AEMO will obtain any additional information required to assess MBAS needs, if it has not already been obtained as per section 3.2.2.
+AEMO will obtain any additional information required to assess MBAS solutions, if it has not already been obtained as per Section 3.2.2.

 3.3.3.
-Conduct power system simulation studies to determine the MBAS need
+Conduct power system simulation studies to determine the MBAS solution

 Where deemed necessary, study cases will be developed to model the relevant power system operating condition where the constraint is binding to determine the appropriate NSCAS solution and revised transfer limit.
+Studies may also consider solutions proposed by TNSPs or market participants, who will be consulted accordingly.
 Power system analysis undertaken will use the inputs and assumptions recorded in Appendix A to determine the location and quantity of the NSCAS required.